AfricanSiliconValley/wp-plugin/readme.txt

 * Confirm that your server can conclude a TLSv1.2 connection to SiliconPay's servers.
 * A SiliconPay account

-= Automatic installation =

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of Payment Forms of SiliconPay, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “Payment Forms for SiliconPay” and click Search Plugins.
-Once you’ve found our payment plugin you can view details about it such as the point release, rating and description.
-Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =

 The manual installation method involves downloading our payment plugin and uploading it to your webserver via your favourite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).